gustawdaniel/open_cash_manager/README.md

 b) apply operations from server
 c) apply your operations

-So any operation should be revertable.
+So any operation should be reversible.

 In case of creation, reverse operation is deletion
 In case of deletion, reversing operation should contain all deleted object properties to create is again